Biden: World 'turning the tide' after backslide on democracy – KION546

 Later Wednesday, Biden hosted President Alberto Fernández of Argentina, a summit participant, for talks.

-Associated Press writers Munir Ahmed in Islamabad, Tom Verdin in Sacramento, California, Daniel Politi in Buenos Aires, Argentina, and Seung Min Kim, Ellen Knickmeyer, and Colleen Long contributed to this report.
+Associated Press writers Munir Ahmed in Islamabad, Tom Verdin in Sacramento, California, Daniel Politi in Buenos Aires, Argentina, and Seung Min Kim and Colleen Long contributed to this report.